eembc/energyrunner/README.md

 # LFS

 This repo uses GitHub's Large File Storage.
 If the files under the `dist/` folder are just a few hundred bytes, that means git LFS was not used.
-Install it using (this guide from GitHub)[https://git-lfs.github.com/], and then **re-clone the repository**.
+Install it using [this guide from GitHub](https://git-lfs.github.com/), and then **re-clone the repository**.

 # Current Status